rlee97/RamboSteve/docs/proposal.md

 ## Project Rambo Steve

 ## Summary
-Project Rambo Steve aims to create an agent that can efficiently navigate through a maze while fighting enemies.
-The generated maze will have multiple paths to navigate through, ensuring that the agent will be able to find different paths to all enemies.
-Each time a mission begins, enemies will be given static spawn points that they will stay around.
-An enemy will only be given information within 10 blocks around it.
-If the enemy detects the agent, it will try to attack the agent until either the agent is killed and the mission fails, or until it is killed by the agent.
-For input, the agent will only be given information within 10 blocks around it.
-Over time, the agent will learn more about the maze and which actions yield the best path to the goal state.
+Project Rambo Steve aims to create an agent that can efficiently fight each type of enemy.
+The AI will have two seperate weapons, a bow and a diamond sword.
+It is up to the AI to determine what set of actions is the best way to eliminate the enemy.

 ## AI/ML Algorithms
 This project will deploy reinforcement learning algorithms such as Q-learning to train the agent to maximize rewards when fighting enemies and clearing the maze.